 10. Sand, Stain, Poly, and add cabinet pulls to DIY Rustic Bathroom Vanity!

 Finish off your project by sanding, staining, and adding polyurethane.
+For details on sanding, see my how to sand wood guide.
 I used Minwax Early American stain and Minwax oil based poly in satin.
 For tips on staining for a beautiful finish, check out my how to stain tutorial.
 Finally, add your cabinet pulls!